 P!nk has been in the game since the 1990s and quickly became an artist I idolized from my teen years to current day.
 She’s never been afraid to stand out and during a time where poppy boy bands and Britney Spears clones were dominating the industry, P!nk went against the grain and broke the mold with her edgy rock star punk image, feisty rebellious attitude, and dynamic music.
 Fast forward to 2018 and P!nk still has that same resilient fiery spirit.
 Even better, now the mother of a 6 year-old-daughter, the iconic artist has someone to pass all that greatness onto.
 At the 2017 VMAs where P!nk was presented with the Video Vanguard Award, she shared a story about an experience she had with her daughter.
 She spoke of how her daughter was upset because she felt “ugly” and looked “like a boy”.
 So the artist made a PowerPoint presentation for her daughter showing her all the “androgynous rock stars and artists that live their truth, are probably made fun of everyday of their life, and carry on, wave their flag and inspire the rest of us.”
 P!nk ended her inspiring speech with these words for her daughter: “We don’t change.
 We take the gravel and the shell and we make a pearl.
 And we help other people to change so they can see more kinds of beauty.”

 Jhene Aiko is a spiritual force.
 Most may have been exposed to her after the release of popular songs The Worst or Bed Peace, both singles off her debut EP Sail Out in 2013.
-I, on the other hand, was first exposed to Aiko after hearing a less familiar song from the EP called Comfort Inn Freestyle; not your typical catchy club or radio hit, but a beautiful self-expression of love and loss that takes on a life of it’s own.
-It’s obvious that Aiko has been through some real heavy life stuff; you hear it in her voice, music, and soul.
+I, on the other hand, was first exposed to Aiko after hearing a less familiar song from the EP called Comfort Inn Freestyle; not your typical catchy club or radio hit, but a beautiful self-expression of love, loss ,and pain that takes on a life of it’s own.
+It’s obvious that Aiko has been through some heavy life stuff; you hear it in her voice, music, and soul.
 And if you take a look beyond her music you learn what some of that heavy stuff is; like having a child at just 20-years-old or losing a brother to cancer, something she references in her music from time to time.
 Aiko is a resilient spirit to say the least and her music is centered on finding inner peace, trusting in yourself and the universe, and doing what makes your soul happy.

 SZA was the first female artist and singer to be signed to Hip Hop record label Top Dawg Entertainment (TDE) and I’d say they picked a damn good starting lineup.
 I saw SZA perform last year at New York’s Afropunk music festival and the best way I can describe her is something similar to a magical musical fairy creature.
 Rocking her signature big flowy hair and free-flowing attire, SZA pranced around the stage so gracefully, it left me wondering if her feet were ever really touching the ground or if she was actually just floating from one spot to the other.
 SZA is a goddess and the world learned why when she blessed us with her debut album Ctrl in 2017, a beautiful project where she poured out about love, betrayal, self-esteem, and everything in between.
 There’s no question the neo-soul, R&B artist has a unique sound and vibe all her own and she owns it like a queen.